autonity/docs.autonity.org/_apidocgen/README.md

 is assumed to be in the working directory, or its path can be specified with the `--autonity` command line option.

 The configuration is read from a TOML file.
-This defaults to `config.toml` in the working directory, or its path can be specified with the `--config` command line option.
+This defaults to `apidoc.toml` in the working directory, or its path can be specified with the `--config` command line option.